The Five Historic Buildings

 School-District-Number-1

-5) School District Number 1
+District Number 1 School

 The first school was quickly established in the dugout of Zachary and Jenny Fletcher.
-A formal school house was constructed becoming the first school built in Graham County Kansas.
-It was later destroyed by fire and replaced by the present building.
+School District Number 1 was established in 1879, becoming the first official school in Graham County, Kansas, and a formal schoolhouse was constructed in 1887.
+It was later destroyed by fire and replaced by the present building in 1918.

 Park footer